jquast/ucs-detect/docs/sw_results/coolretroterm.rst

         ♏|
         12|

 - python `wcwidth.wcswidth()`_ measures width 2,
-  while *cool retro term* measures width 1.
+  while *cool-retro-term* measures width 1.

 .. _coolretrotermzwj:

 Emoji ZWJ support
 +++++++++++++++++

-The best Emoji ZWJ table version for *cool retro term* appears to be **11.0**, this is from a summary of the following
+The best Emoji ZWJ table version for *cool-retro-term* appears to be **11.0**, this is from a summary of the following
 results: